vishhvaan/website/content/post/hyperv-esxi/index.md

 ---
 title: 'A comparison of Hyper-V and ESXi for home server usage.'
-subtitle: 'Hypervisiors play an important role in my home server setups.
-I use this post to explain why I use hypervisors and what the advantages and disadvantages of each are.'
+subtitle: 'Hypervisors are software that creates and runs virtual machines (VMs).
+The utility of using virtual machines for home jobs lies in compartmentalizing groups of jobs and automating communication between jobs.
+I take a look at popular hypervisors from VMware and Microsoft and discuss how they can be used at home.'
-summary: Hypervisiors play an important role in my home server setups.
-I use this post to explain why I use hypervisors and what the advantages and disadvantages of each are.
+summary: Hypervisor play an important role in my home server setups.
+Here I explain why I use hypervisors as well as the advantages and disadvantages of the VMware and Microsoft offerings.
 authors:
 tags:
 - software